About

 When my children were three and one, I first did research with them in Mauritius among Chagossian children.
 The Chagossians were evicted from the Chagos archipelago in the Indian Ocean to make way for a strategic U.S. military base.
 Initially part of colonial Mauritius, Chagos was integrated into a new colony named the British Indian Ocean Territory in 1965.
 In 1966, Great Britain transferred control of Diego Garcia, the largest Chagos island, to the Americans under a fifty year lease.
 The expulsions which followed were designed to satisfy the U.S. demand for an unpopulated territory.
 The Chagossians were thus forced to resettle in Mauritius and the Seychelles, where livelihoods are poor and marginalized.
 The Chagossians are currently engaged in a campaign seeking right of return to the archipelago and recognition as a people forced to live in diaspora.
 My children worked as a magnet for the Mauritian children and the research was the first in which I developed new methodologies to work with children.
 It highlighted the importance of also focussing anthropological research on children and youth.
 It was a revelation and prompted me in initiating the anthropology of children & youth.

 In Madagascar, I survived thanks to children.
-They taught the Malagasy language and all other basic things like making fire, cooking, carrying water on my head, proper behaviour as a Betsileo and the like.
-Reviewing the book I composed based on the research, I was kind of shocked to discover that the children that were so prime in my survival were largely absent from my writings.
-That probably was due to the fact that I was taught to focus on elderly people as they were presented as “living libraries” in my studies.
+They taught me the Malagasy language and all other basic things like making fire, cooking, carrying water on my head, proper behaviour as a Betsileo and the like.
+Reviewing the book I composed based on the research, I was kind of shocked to discover that the children who were so prime in my survival were largely absent from my writings.
+That probably was due to the fact that I was taught to focus on elderly people as they were presented as "living libraries" in my studies.

 Having children myself and learning from them on a daily basis, I was impressed how smart and reflective children are.
 My son was only three when he explained the difference of God and Superman to me: "Superman flies just as God.
 But Superman just saves the world.
 God also made it."
 Both my Mauritius and Madagascar experiences, and my interactions with my children, prompted me to develop the Anthropology of Children & Youth which came with its own unique research methodologies.

-I also became ambassador for childhood of the Association for Childhood Education International (ACEI, https://www.acei.org ).
+I developed several research programmes (like: "Mediation and Intermedial Dialogue: Children's Rights, Globalization, Empathy and Othering"), trained and supervised master and PhD students.
+I was the initiator and chair (2009–2018) of the Anthropology of Children and Youth Network of the European Association of Social Anthropology (EASA).
+I also became ambassador for childhood of the Association for Childhood Education International (acei.org).
 The Ambassadors for Childhood Program enlists leading children's experts and advocates in encouraging all organizations to consider children in their decision-making.
-Ambassadors secure commitments from individuals, organizations, and businesses to engage in activities of their choice that support childhood.
 The ACEI has a consultative status with the United Nations.

-In Madagascar, I learned that land was the basis for civilisation.
-Both economic and existential.
+In Madagascar, I learned that land was the basis for civilisation — both economic and existential.
 On their land, Malagasy built their tombs which served as the portal to the hereafter.
 Something that Malagasy strived for their whole lives.
-It alarmed me, when I heard of the first stories of organization buying and leasing large tracks of land while evicted local farmers.
+It alarmed me, when I heard of the first stories of organisations buying and leasing large tracts of land while evicting local farmers.
 On a global level, the scale of such land acquisitions has increased significantly.
-From 2004 to early 2009, at least 2.5 million hectares were transferred in five African countries alone (International Food Policy Research Institute).
-Recent estimates point to land acquisitions that each encompass millions of hectares of land.
-Of concern is that the land leased by African governments to foreign interests was previously occupied by poor local and indigenous populations who have little control over such land transfers.
-I composed my first large research programme which included extensive training programmes for master and PhD student, also from developing countries.
-The programme was entitled “Development as a Trojan Horse?
-Large-scale Land Deals in Ethiopia, Kenya, Madagascar, Senegal”.
-It was financed by Dutch scientific organization NWO WOTRO (Netherlands Organisation for Scientific Research).

 Evers, M. J. Spierenburg, & H. Wels (Eds.), Competing jurisdictions.
 Settling land claims in Africa

-The Long March to Rome is a dissemination event of the NWO WOTRO (Netherlands Organisation for Scientific Research) Research programme “Development as a Trojan Horse?
-Foreign Large-scale Land Acquisitions in Ethiopia, Kenya, Madagascar, Senegal and Uganda” (director dr Sandra J.T.M.
+The Long March to Rome is a dissemination event of the NWO WOTRO Research programme "Development as a Trojan Horse?
+Foreign Large-scale Land Acquisitions in Ethiopia, Kenya, Madagascar, Senegal and Uganda" (director Dr Sandra J.T.M.
 Evers).
-The Long March to Rome was born of a series of discussions held between Dr David Close, Dr Sandra Evers and David J. MacKinnon in Vancouver British Columbia during early Spring, 2014.
-Further discussions and meetings with numerous hereditary chiefs, elders and interveners representing First Nations groups in Canada and the United States led to a growing consensus that a petition should be presented to Pope Francis I, asking that he revoke the two papal bulls Romanus Pontifex (1455) and Inter Caetera (1493) as contrary to modern international law, and as violations of the basic human rights of aboriginal peoples worldwide.
-On 30 April 2016 and 1 May, indigenous leaders held a Gathering of Nations in Florence and from there went on to meet on 4 May with Pope Frances I and a high commission of the Vatican for the first time in over 500 years to discuss the revocation of the papal bulls.
+The Long March to Rome was born of a series of discussions with indigenous leaders in Vancouver British Columbia during early Spring, 2014.
+Further discussions with numerous hereditary chiefs, elders and interveners representing First Nations groups in Canada and the United States led to a growing consensus that a petition should be presented to Pope Francis I, asking that he revoke the two papal bulls Romanus Pontifex (1455) and Inter Caetera (1493) as contrary to modern international law and as violations of the basic human rights of aboriginal peoples worldwide.

 -